 EECS 495 - Machine Learning and Artificial Intelligence for Robotics

 COURSE DESCRIPTION: A coverage of artificial intelligence, machine learning and statistical estimation topics that are especially relevant for robot operation and robotics research.
+The focus is on robotics-relevant aspects of ML and AI that are not covered in depth in EECS 348 or EECS 349.
 Course evaluation will be largely project-based.

 COURSE COORDINATOR: Prof. Brenna Argall

 PREREQUISITES: Graduate-level standing (or permission of instructor) for the maths, some programming experience (in Matlab okay).